jhelison/c-plus-product-register-flask/readme.md

 ## How to run

 To start using the server, install it with `poetry install` to add all the dependences.
+Change the database path on `.env` to your database path.
 And them run the server with the `src/App.py`.

 ## Bugs found